HCGStudio/DongBot/README.md

 Dong!
 Bot is a multi backend chat bot framework.

-**WARNING:** This framework is useable but still under construction and have many bugs.
+**WARNING:** This framework is useable but still under construction and may have many bugs.

 ## Backend support: